AxxAxx/AxxSolder/CAD/Alternative_enclosures/RPC1-12RB-6P_3D_print/README.md

 ![3d print at JLC3DP](img/jlc3dp.png)

 # PCB
 The gerber files and Easy EDA PCB is available in the PCB subfolder.
 There is no corresponding schematic, this was done by just placing vias on the PCB directly.
-The PCB is a 2 layer board, whickness 1.6mm.
+The PCB is a 2 layer board, thickness 1.6mm.

 ![pcb](img/pcb_hirose.png)